 BDR: Definition and Key Aspects

-• BDR (Business Development Representative): commercial profile responsible for proactively identifying and contacting new potential clients.
+BDR (Business Development Representative): commercial profile responsible for proactively identifying and contacting new potential clients.
 Their role is to generate business opportunities from scratch, not to manage existing ones.

-• Knowing what a BDR is implies understanding that it is distinct from an SDR: the BDR works more complex accounts and longer cycles; the SDR works higher volumes with shorter cycles.
+Knowing what a BDR is implies understanding that it is distinct from an SDR: the BDR works more complex accounts and longer cycles; the SDR works higher volumes with shorter cycles.

-• Main functions of the BDR: identifying target accounts, executing multi-channel outbound, qualifying fit before the meeting, and passing opportunities to the closing team.
+Main functions of the BDR: identifying target accounts, executing multi-channel outbound, qualifying fit before the meeting, and passing opportunities to the closing team.

-• What a BDR is in B2B sales: the first link in the pipeline.
+What a BDR is in B2B sales: the first link in the pipeline.
 Without an active BDR or SDR, the pipeline relies on inbound or the founder’s personal network.

-• SalesDose integrates the BDR profile within the B2B prospecting system, either as an internal role or as part of the external team of SDRs.
+SalesDose integrates the BDR profile within the B2B prospecting system, either as an internal role or as part of the external team of SDRs.

 The term originates from the Anglo-Saxon tech startup world, where separating sales roles by function is a consolidated practice.
 In Spain and the Spanish-speaking market, the concept of what a BDR is is still relatively new but is gaining ground as more B2B companies professionalize their sales teams.
-Today, what a BDR is has become an increasingly frequent question among teams looking to properly structure their prospecting.
+Today, what a BDR is has become an increasingly frequent question in teams looking to properly structure their prospecting.

 Functions of a BDR in the B2B Sales Team